-Individuals can ask your agency for access to closed records in QSA’s custody.
+People can ask your agency for access to restricted records in QSA’s custody.

 Table of contents

-Your CEO or authorised delegate is responsible for deciding whether or not to grant access to closed records.
-When assessing a request, consider the following factors.
+Your CEO or authorised delegate is responsible for deciding whether to grant access to restricted records.
+When assessing a request, consider the following factors:

 - Who made the access request–a member of the public, academic, or government employee?